jflorian/doubledog-iscsi/README.md

 ## Usage

-Any declaration of an iscsi::target automatically includes Class[iscsi::target::service] which is responsible for installing the appropriate package, managing the firewall and appropriate service.
+Any declaration of an `iscsi::target` automatically includes the `iscsi::target::package` and `iscsi::target::service` classes which are responsible for installing the appropriate package(s), managing the firewall and appropriate service(s) respectively.

 Similarly, any declaration of an `iscsi::initiator` automatically includes `iscsi::initiator::package` and `iscsi::initiator::service` which are